jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-14-fraud-detection-part-2/index.md

 #### Security Group

 The security group of the MSK cluster allows all inbound traffic from itself and all outbound traffic into all IP addresses.
 The Kafka connectors will use the same security group and the former is necessary.
 Both the rules are configured too generously, however, we can limit the protocol and port ranges in production.
-Also, the security group has an additional inbound rule that permits to connect on port 9098 from the security group of the Flink application.
+Also, the security group has an additional inbound rule that permits it to connect on port 9098 from the security group of the Flink application.

 ```terraform
 resource "aws_security_group" "msk" {